 Cap-Gap Extensions - bridging the gap between OPT and H-1B status: H-1B is a work category for Temporary Work in a Specialty Occupation.
 The job must require a bachelor's degree in a particular field and the applicant must hold that degree.
 Many students move from OPT to an H-1B visa, which much be petitioned by the employer

 F-1 students who have a properly filed an H-1B petition and change of status request pending with USCIS may receive an extension permitting them to remain in the United States and/or continue employment until the requested start date indicated in the H-1B petition.
-Students who find themselves in this situation must consult Lisa or Marne to confirm eligibility and request documentation of the extension.
+Students who find themselves in this situation must consult Rebecca or Marne to confirm eligibility and request documentation of the extension.

 Travel outside the United States after graduation: If you are graduating and are planning to use the OPT benefit, you must apply for OPT before completing the 60-day grace period following program completion and you must receive the EAD card before traveling outside the United States.